ldietsche/Springboard_Course/README.md

 * if one could include further characteristics such as age, income, gender, interests, a linear regression model might perform better than a collaborative filtering.

 ## Customer Lifetimevalue
 * Knowing the customer lifetime value can help a company estimate the maximum customer acquisition cost for the company to be profitable.
-In order to estimate the customer lifetime value it would be good to have more than just two years of data, but there are some insights we can still gain from the data available.
+In order to estimate the customer lifetime value exactly one would need to have more than just two years of data, but there are some insights we can still gain from the data available.
-* Using the package lifetimes can help us estimate the future transcation value per seller or customer, this will give us an idea, how much a customer is worth to the company/seller.
+* The package lifetimes can help us estimate the future transcation value per seller or customer, this will give us an idea, how much a customer is worth to the company/seller.
 * Based on the average number of purchases and the purchase value one can estimate the overall customer lifetime value.
 The results show that the CLV of the analyzed period is around BRL 140 for the platform seller.
 * The revenue paid by the customer represents the overall revenue, as Olist only gets a commission on each transaction and a monthly subscription fee, the customer lifetime value of an Olist customer is much higher.

 ## Future Work
+* There are